 Now, this is used to express something that has happened now which explains or gives a region to do something that has happened before.

 Oo!
-I just recently found out she got promoted to the Managing position. that explains happiness throughout the day.
+I just recently found out she got promoted to the Managing position. which explains happiness throughout the day.

 Conclusion: I hope you enjoyed reading these English phrases.
 If this article is helpful for you then please comment below and share it with your friends on social media to help others.